 Essentially, it is a crime to knowingly lie about something after swearing in some official capacity to tell the truth.

 A fact is “material” only if it could reasonably affect the outcome or progression of an official proceeding.
 In other words, lying about something irrelevant to a case or legal proceeding may not constitute criminal perjury (although it could count as a related but separate criminal offense).
-A perjury attorney at our Mesa office can further explain these conditions of perjury and how they can be contested in a specific case.
+A skilled attorney at our Mesa office can further explain these conditions of perjury and how they can be contested in a specific case.

 As defined in A.R.S. §13-2702, perjury is a class 4 felony.
 This means that a person convicted of this offense faces up to 3.75 years of imprisonment upon conviction for a first offense, and far more if they have prior criminal history.